How to Fix Error 38 on Bosch HII8057U (Induction Range)

 Step 1

-Unplug the range from the wall outlet before doing anything else — Error 38 on the Bosch HII8057U indicates a cooking zone overtemperature condition or a failed zone temperature sensor, and working on live induction electronics is a serious shock hazard.
-Disconnecting power also lets the protection circuit reset, which helps you determine whether this is a hard fault or a recoverable thermal event.
+First, unplug the range from the wall outlet.
+Error 38 on the Bosch HII8057U indicates either a cooking zone overtemperature condition or a failed zone temperature sensor.
+Working on live induction electronics is a serious shock hazard.
+Disconnecting power also resets the protection circuit, helping you determine if this is a hard fault or a recoverable thermal event.

 Step 2

-With the range unplugged, check that there is at least 2 inches of clear space behind the unit.
-Bosch induction ranges exhaust heat through the rear vent, and if that opening is blocked by a wall, cabinet, or accumulated debris, heat builds up in the electronics bay and triggers Error 38 as a protective shutdown — not because a component has actually failed.
+With the range unplugged, check for at least 2 inches of clear space behind the unit.
+Bosch induction ranges exhaust heat through the rear vent, and if that opening is blocked by a wall, cabinet, or debris, heat builds up in the electronics bay, triggering Error 38 as a protective shutdown — not because a component has actually failed.

 Step 3

-After confirming the vent is clear, leave the range unplugged for 30 minutes to allow all internal components to cool fully, then restore power and observe whether the error returns.
-If the range powers on normally without Error 38, the root cause was thermal overload from restricted airflow rather than a faulty sensor or board, and improving ventilation alone resolves the issue.
+After confirming the vent is clear, leave the range unplugged for 30 minutes to let all internal components cool down.
+Restore power and check whether the error returns.
+If the range powers on without Error 38, the issue was likely thermal overload from restricted airflow rather than a faulty sensor or board, and improving ventilation resolves the problem.

 Step 4

-If Error 38 reappears immediately after restoring power, the zone NTC thermistor (temperature sensor) is the most likely culprit and must be tested.
-Disconnect the sensor connector and measure resistance across the sensor terminals with a multimeter set to Rx1 — a healthy NTC thermistor reads approximately 100 kΩ at room temperature, so a reading that is far outside that range, or an open/short circuit, confirms the sensor has failed and must be replaced.
-Pro tip: label the connector and photograph its routing before removal so reassembly is straightforward.
+If Error 38 pops back up immediately after restoring power, the zone NTC thermistor (temperature sensor) is likely the culprit and needs testing.
+Disconnect the sensor connector and measure resistance across the sensor terminals using a multimeter set to Rx1.
+A healthy NTC thermistor should read about 100 kΩ at room temperature.
+If the reading is far out of range or if there’s an open/short circuit, the sensor has failed and needs replacing.
+Pro tip: label the connector and take a photo of its routing before removal for easier reassembly.

 Step 5

-If the NTC thermistor tests within the expected ~100 kΩ range at room temperature but Error 38 still persists, the induction control board itself is misreading or misprocessing the sensor signal and will need to be replaced.
-Use only a Bosch-specified replacement board for the HII8057U, as aftermarket boards may not be calibrated to the correct thermistor curve and could trigger false errors or, worse, fail to protect against real overtemperature events.
+If the NTC thermistor tests within the expected ~100 kΩ range at room temperature but Error 38 still lingers, the induction control board is misreading or misprocessing the sensor signal and will need replacing.
+Always use a Bosch-specified replacement board for the HII8057U, as aftermarket boards may not be calibrated correctly and could trigger false errors or, worse, fail to protect against real overtemperature events.

 Step 6

-After completing the repair, double-check that the rear vent area has the full 2-inch clearance Bosch requires, and make a habit of never placing cookware, foil, or any objects against the back of the range.
-Blocked ventilation is the most common trigger for Error 38 and a recurring cause of premature control board failure, so maintaining proper airflow is the single most effective way to prevent this fault from returning.
+After completing the repair, double-check that the rear vent has the full 2-inch clearance Bosch requires, and make it a habit to avoid placing cookware, foil, or any objects against the back of the range.
+Blocked ventilation is the most common trigger for Error 38 and a recurring cause of premature control board failure, so maintaining proper airflow is the best way to prevent this fault from returning.

 Where to Buy Replacement Parts